 What is double bundle ACL reconstruction and do I need it?

 Since the native ACL consists of two bundles, some clinicians have advocated a double bundle reconstruction which places two separate grafts during surgery instead of just one.
-Although biomechanical studies have shown an advantage this technique, no clinical studies have demonstrated it to be superior than standard single graft techniques.
+Although biomechanical studies have shown an advantage in this technique, no clinical studies have demonstrated it to be superior to standard single graft techniques.
 Furthermore, it is unclear what the potential disadvantages of a double bundle technique are.
 Most clinicians still use a single graft approach with very high success.
 It is important to consult your surgeon to discuss what his/her preference is and why.

-What will physical therapy be like after ACL surgery?
+Physical therapy after ACL surgery?

 A torn ACL brace is recommended for athletes in contact and collision sports for a period of time after reconstruction.
 It is important however to realize that many of the specific rehabilitation protocols are physician dependent.
 Generally speaking, most surgeons will prescribe a brace and crutches for post ACL surgery recovery for approximately one month.
 After that, a rehabilitation period of six months to a year is required to regain pre-surgery strength and use.

-Rehab after ACL surgery can vary widely, but there are some general principles that are true for most patient having surgery for treatment of an ACL.
+Rehab after ACL surgery can vary widely, but there are some general principles that are true for most patients having surgery for treatment of an ACL.
 Start strengthening exercises only after you have your health professional’s approval.
 The list below provides links to specific rehab ACL video exercises:

 Athletes can lower their risk of torn ACL by participating in performance drills that focus on improving lower extremity strength, agility, flexibility, and power.
 The Santa Monica ACL Prevention Project developed an ACL Injury Prevention Program specifically designed for female soccer players that can be applicable for all athletes both male and female.